 In the preparation of this standard, considerable assistance has been derived from the following standard:

-EN 12941 : 1998/A1 : 2003 : Respiratory protective devices - Powered filtering devices incorporating a helmet or a hood - Requirements, testing, marking
+EN 12941 : 1998/A1 : 2003 Respiratory protective devices — Powered filtering devices incorporating a helmet or a hood - Requirements, testing, marking

 The use of PAPRs with hoods and helmets is particularly advantageous in settings such as healthcare, pharmaceuticals, manufacturing, and industrial operations where high levels of airborne particulates, chemical vapours, or biological agents are present.
 These systems are designed to maintain a positive pressure within the hood or helmet, thereby preventing contaminants from entering even if there are minor leaks.
 This feature makes them highly effective in environments where air quality is compromised, ensuring that the wearer is continuously supplied with clean, and breathable air.
 Furthermore, PAPRs with hoods and helmets can be used by individuals with facial hair or those who find tight-fitting respirators uncomfortable or impractical, providing a versatile solution to meet diverse workplace safety requirements.